Deluded Guru Claims ‘Death Is Delicious’ And Hails Hitler As Biggest Contributor To World Peace

 A leader of a strange cult claims she is an alien primed for world domination and also hails Hitler as the biggest contributor to world peace.
-According to the Medium, Teal Swan also known as the Gucci Guru prides herself on having x-ray vision as well as the uncanny ability to project herself into people’s bodies and control them.
+According to Medium, Teal Swan (also known as the Gucci Guru) prides herself on having x-ray vision as well as the uncanny ability to project herself into people’s bodies and control them.

-Despite her outlandish claims, the self-acclaimed extraterrestrial enjoys a massive online following with over 60,000 people on Instagram, 150,000 on her Facebook page and close to 500,000 people on her YouTube channel.
+Despite her outlandish claims, the self-acclaimed extraterrestrial enjoys a massive online following, with over 60,000 people on Instagram, 150,000 on her Facebook page, and close to 500,000 people on her YouTube channel.

-Born Mary Teal Bosworth, Swan gained prominence in 2012 when she started posting YouTube videos claiming that from age six to 19, she was embroiled in a cult.
-She alleged that she was tortured, sewn into a corpse and coerced to watch the multiple murders of children.
+Born Mary Teal Bosworth, Swan gained prominence in 2012 when she started posting YouTube videos claiming that from age 6 to 19, she was embroiled in a cult.
+She alleged that she was tortured, sewn into a corpse, and coerced to watch the multiple murders of children.
 When she escaped, she alleged that she did not have enough evidence to bring the perpetrators to justice.

-After gaining relative traction online with her fables, the former model kick-started her spiritual practice which hinged on healing and metaphysical growth, a recipe she claims she tried on herself first in order to move past her harrowing ordeal.
-Teal claims her spiritual energy and eclectic wisdom comes from an innate intergalactic ability that makes her superior to other human beings.
+After gaining traction online with her fables, the former model kick-started her spiritual practice, which hinged on healing and metaphysical growth, a recipe she claims she tried on herself first in order to move past her harrowing ordeal.
+Teal claims her spiritual energy and eclectic wisdom come from an innate intergalactic ability that makes her superior to other human beings.

 “The Gucci Guru: Inside Teal Swan’s Posh Cult” by Be Scofield https://t.co/M7tNMhDkSL